bgoonz/docs-collection/github/github/collaborating-with-pull-requests/incorporating-changes-from-a-pull-request/index.md

 ---
 title: Incorporating changes from a pull request
-intro: 'You can propose changes to your work on {% data variables.product.product_name %} through pull requests.
-Learn how to create, manage, and merge pull requests.'
+intro: "You can propose changes to your work on {% data variables.product.product_name %} through pull requests.
+Learn how to create, manage, and merge pull requests."
 redirect_from:
   - /github/collaborating-with-issues-and-pull-requests/incorporating-changes-from-a-pull-request/
   - /articles/incorporating-changes-from-a-pull-request
 versions:
-  fpt: '*'
+  fpt: "*"
-  ghes: '*'
+  ghes: "*"
-  ghae: '*'
+  ghae: "*"
 topics:
   - Pull requests
 children: